-Free online program helps reduce blood pressureMarch 5th, 2013 in Cardiology /
+Free online program helps reduce blood pressureMarch 5, 2013 in Medicine & Health / Cardiology

 People with high blood pressure enrolled in a clinical pharmacist-led web-based monitoring program were more likely to lower their pressure to recommended level than people who did not use the program.